kkplein/ssm-doc/docs/conf-mysql.md

 performance_schema=ON
 ```

-If you are running a custom Performance Schema configuration, make sure that the `statements_digest` consumer is enabled:
+To collect queries from performance_schema, make sure that the `statements_digest` and `events_statements_history` consumers are enabled:

 ```
 mysql> select * from setup_consumers;